Pizza, Gaza and an Israeli-made famine

 The famine that is gripping Gaza is not a “natural disaster” but the direct, orchestrated result of Israel’s grievous actions and inaction.

 Most of the casualties of Israel’s loud, quick genocide have been children.
-Its slow, quiet genocide is also bound to claim many more lives.
+Its slow, quiet genocide is also bound to claim many more innocents.
 Dreadfully, Gaza’s 350,000 children under the age of five are said to be particularly vulnerable.

 “Children at high risk of dying from malnutrition and disease desperately need medical treatment, clean water and sanitation services, but the conditions on the ground do not allow us to safely reach children and families in need,” UNICEF Executive Director Catherine Russell said.